-Your AC equipment uses a chemical refrigerant to move humidity within your residence outside.
+Your AC unit uses a chemical refrigerant to move warmth within your house outside.
 This makes your residence cool and refreshing.
-The type of refrigerant used in your house’s air conditioner has been modified a few times over the years, keeping in touch with innovative breakthroughs and environmental regards.
+The type of refrigerant used in your Kitchener home’s air conditioner has switched a couple of times over the years, following innovative breakthroughs and environmental regards.

-All modern home AC units have R410a, also referred to as Puron.
+All updated home AC units in Kitchener have R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
-This is due to a sustained attention on reducing compounds known to affect the environment.
+This is due to a sustained attention on reducing compounds known to negatively affect the environment.

-To learn the “why” behind cooling restrictions, it’s useful to put it into perspective.
+To find out the “why” behind cooling restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioners, according to the U.S. Department of Energy.

-But it’s not so much the air conditioning system itself, or even its cooling performance.
+But it’s not really the air conditioning system itself, or even its cooling performance.

-The issue in question is the refrigerant this equipment use to produce the comfort we enjoy.
+The issue in question is the refrigerant this equipment use to make the comfort we enjoy.

 Installed after 2010

-If your unit was put in after January 1, 2010, it likely has R410a.
+If your equipment was put in after January 1, 2010, it probably has R410a.
 And there’s lots of time for you to get prepared for the phaseout.
-So, it’s not an issue you should be concerned about immediately.
+So, it’s not an issue you should be concerned about now.

-Plans and schedules have been determined for commercial AC systems.
-But the beginning of the phaseout for residential air conditioning systems hasn’t yet been scheduled.
-However, the phaseout could start around 2024 and take 10 years to finish.
+Plans and schedules have been determined for commercial cooling systems.
+But the starting point of the phaseout for residential air conditioning systems hasn’t yet been scheduled.
+However, the phaseout could commence around 2024 and take 10 years to end.

-By that time, you might need to get a new your system anyway, since the ordinary life span for an AC system is often 15 years.
+By that time, you could need to get a new your system anyway, since the regular life span for an AC system is often 15 years.

 Installed Before 2010

-This compound isn’t being created at this time, but there are still a lot of residential AC systems that have R22.
-If you have to get work, it can be very costly since only recovered and recycled refrigerant is attainable.
+This compound isn’t being made currently, but there are still a lot of Kitchener residential cooling systems that use R22.
+If you have to have work, it can be very costly since only reacquired and recycled refrigerant is attainable.

-Most of the time, we recommend buying a new your equipment because of the rising expenses of sustaining a cooling system with R22.
-As a bonus, you’ll be receiving a better energy-efficient unit.
+A lot of the time, we recommend buying a new your unit because of the rising prices of keeping up a cooling system with R22.
+As a bonus, you’ll be gaining an enhanced energy-efficient solution.

-Call our Experts at 519-804-1617 right away and we’ll help you get started finding an updated system.
+Call our Experts at 519-804-1617 right away and we’ll help you get started finding a modern solution.

-If you’re not sure what kind of refrigerant your air conditioning runs on, you can locate its panel.
+If you’re not sure what kind of refrigerant your AC has, you can locate its panel.
 This piece is usually found on the outside condenser.
 Or you can look in your owner’s manual.

-Older kinds of refrigerants can hurt the planet and cause climate change.
+Older kinds of refrigerants can harm the planet and cause climate change.
 Here’s a brief look at the history of residential air conditioner refrigerants:

-- Residential air conditioners have run on R22, or Freon, for a long time.
-Researchers discovered it was detrimental to the atmosphere and ozone, so creation permanently stopped on January 1, 2020.
+- Residential air conditioners have run with R22, or Freon, for many years.
+Scientists discovered it was harmful to the atmosphere and ozone, so creation permanently halted on January 1, 2020.